Using The Lua Script

 942c40.
 If you're on a Released version or a Release Candidate, this will read something like

-2.0-RC1 plus the commit hash of the release.
+3.0-RC1 plus the commit hash of the release.

 Colors may differ from Handset to Handset, depending on the current theme in use.

-Understanding and Using the Lua Script¶
+Understanding and using the Lua Script¶

-Now, we can explore the complexities of the lua script, and how to interpret each of its many sections.
+Now, we can explore the complexities of the Lua script, and how to interpret each of its many sections.
 ExpressLRS supports multiple configuration profiles, and the configuration profile is selected by setting the "Receiver" property in handset Model Setup -> External Module -> Receiver (number).

 Do not change parameters while ARMED.
 When a parameter is changed, the module goes into Parameter Commit mode, interrupting the normal loop.
-This could result on a desync on some hardware combination which would result in a FAILSAFE.
+This could result in a desync on some hardware combination which would result in a FAILSAFE.

 The first line, "Header", will show you some information about your ExpressLRS link.